Skip to content

 6. AgentPoller workers continuously poll for pending records using SELECT ...
 FOR UPDATE SKIP LOCKED.
 A record locked by one worker is invisible to others.
 No external job queue needed.

 7. If the profile has TraceAssertionTask instances, the poller queries Delta Lake for spans matching the record’s trace_id.
-Spans often arrive after eval records (Delta Lake has a 5-second flush interval), so the poller uses exponential backoff: 100ms, 200ms, 400ms, up to a 5-second cap.
+The inbox path already waited for the anchor span; the poller still uses short backoff while the local Delta snapshot catches up to the committed trace data.
 If spans still aren’t available after the timeout, the record is rescheduled with a 30-second delay and retried later.

 8. The task DAG executes.
 Same engine as offline evaluation: topological sort into stages, parallel execution within stages via Tokio JoinSet, sequential across stages.